Octopus Energy Heat Pump Tariff Review 2026

 No tariff is perfect.
 Here are the honest downsides:

-• Requires discipline: You need to actively manage your heating schedule.
-Set-and-forget does not maximise savings
+- Requires discipline: You need to actively manage your heating schedule to maximise savings

-• Rates change: Octopus adjusts their tariff rates periodically.
-The rates quoted here are indicative for early 2026 — they may shift with wholesale price movements
+- Rates change: Octopus adjusts tariff rates periodically with wholesale price movements

-• Whole-house tariff: The rates apply to all your electricity, not just the heat pump.
-If you use lots of electricity during peak hours for other reasons (cooking, tumble dryer), those costs increase too
+- Whole-house tariff: The rates apply to all your electricity, not just the heat pump.
+If you use lots of electricity during peak hours for cooking or laundry, those costs increase too

 How to Switch to Octopus